Sydney school students injured after science experiment goes wrong

 The incident took place at Manly West Public School around 13:00 local time (02:00 GMT) on Monday.

-One resident told the Sydney Morning Herald that a teacher had come out to tell a group of people who had gathered outside what had happened.
+One resident told the SMH that a teacher had come out to speak to a group of people who had gathered outside.

 "The teacher who addressed us said it was a science experiment that went wrong and some chemical burns were involved," said Tyson Atkins.